theonlytechnohead/TouchFaders/README.md

 ## How did I make this happen?
 Get ready for a story... soon.

+## Todo
+- Add general config file for storing data about settings
+- Implement 'versioning' and settings for other config files

 ## I'm interested in the code, how does it work?
 Can I re-use it?
 It's fully open-source, look all you like.
 You're welcome to clone it for a closer look, but please don't redistribute this code, or any modified code (except as a pull request to this repository)